KaitmazianMO/ArbitraryTypeStack/README.md

    ```#define stack_t int```

    **Warning:** for stack_t you can use only standart types with no spaces notation!
+   To use types with sapses declaraion use *typedef*.

   ### Iclude the library after you set the type of stack